neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 Notebook Code Snapshot
 """"""""""""""""""""""
+Neptune auto-snapshots your notebook every time you create experiment in that notebook.

+Another option to log notebook checkpoint is by clicking a button in the Jupyter or JupyterLab UI.
+It is useful to log notebook with EDA or manual model analysis.

+To get started, install :ref:`notebook extension <installation-notebook-extension>`, then go to the :ref:`Keeping track of Jupyter Notebooks <guides-keep-track-jupyter-notebooks>` guide that will explain everything.

 .. image:: ../_static/images/logging-and-managing-experiment-results/logging-experiment-data/notebook-snapshot.png
    :target: ../_static/images/logging-and-managing-experiment-results/logging-experiment-data/notebook-snapshot.png
    :alt: Notebook code snapshot

-You can save code developed in notebook.
-With that you can log entire notebook by clicking a button or let Neptune auto-snapshot your experiments whenever you create a new one inside notebook.

-To get started, install :ref:`notebook extension <installation-notebook-extension>`, then go to the :ref:`Keeping track of Jupyter Notebooks <guides-keep-track-jupyter-notebooks>` guide that will explain everything.

 |example-notebook-snapshot|